sglasher/Text-to-ImageGAN/README.md

 ## Installation

 To use this project, go to https://huggingface.co/sglasher/van-gogh-stable-diffusion, or use the script "Text-to-ImageFinalProject_Final.ipynb".
 It is the main script, which requires the other files already saved in this repository.
+In order to evaluate FID, we selected 15 Van Gogh images not included in the training set.
+Access to these latter images ("paintings_van_gogh" in the main script) can be required at the link https://drive.google.com/drive/folders/16h_FouubAYVilE9qe-jCG0KVXdQw5X04?usp=sharing.

 ## Project Intro/Objective

 The main purpose of this project is to create AI generated artwork.
 The capability of text-to-image generation to emulate specific artistic styles, such as those of iconic figures like Vincent Van Gogh, provides a remarkable avenue for promoting and marketing the works of deceased artists.

 ## Partners/Contributors